yoomoney/db-queue/README.md

 * _.api.impl

 Default implementation for api interfaces.
-Allows easier configuration in common use cases.
+Allows easy configuration in common use cases.

 * _.settings